 Drax Exametazime is a radioactive diagnostic agent indicated for leukocyte (white blood cell) labeled scintigraphy as an adjunct in the localization of intraabdominal infection and inflammatory bowel disease.

 Leukocyte labeling scintigraphy helps physicians localize intra-abdominal infection and inflammatory bowel disease.
-Pelvic and abdominal imaging with a gamma camera will show an accumulation of radioactivity in the bowel in early images [less than 4 hours] with increasing intensity and/or no evidence of changing location secondary to GI motility likely represents inflammatory bowel disease or infection.
+Pelvic and abdominal imaging with a gamma camera will show an accumulation of radioactivity in the bowel in early images [less than 4 hours] with increasing intensity and/or no evidence of changing location secondary to GI motility, which is an indication of inflammatory bowel disease or infection.
 Radioactivity from hepatic excretion detected in the bowel 4 hours post-injection and changing in GI location on serial/subsequent images is indicative of normal GI transit.

 Drax Exametazime is a kit containing five (5) single-dose vials.
 Each 10 mL vial is used to prepare a radioactive diagnostic agent and contains a sterile, non-pyrogenic, lyophilized mixture of 0.5 mg exametazime, 7.6 mcg stannous chloride dihydrate and 4.5 mg sodium chloride, sealed under nitrogen atmosphere with a rubber closure.